LeoPlatform/rstreams/content/rstreams-node-sdk/sdk-apis/source-streams/createsource.en.md

 ## Runnable Examples
 ### Example 1

 There's a fair bit going on here so stay with me.
-Here's what we're doing.
 We read events from from a public free API that generates random people, seeding a pipe by creating a source stream using the `createSource` API and then write them to the bus landing in the `rstreams-example.people` queue.